Library Policies and Borrowing Privileges

 - Group 2: Personal items such as purses, wallets, cell phones and computers will remain at the Circulation Desk for one hour.
 If a phone number can be found, Circulation staff will attempt to contact the person regarding the missing items.
 The Circulation staff will not go through the person’s purse, but will open the wallet to secure a name to contact the person.
 After one hour, Security will be called and the item will be turned over to them.
 The person will then need to contact the Security Department (402-559-5111) to retrieve the missing item.

 The library has 16 locked study rooms located on the 7th floor of the library and are available to UNMC students, faculty or staff.
-To use a room, a key must be checked out from the Circulation Desk.
+To use a room, a key must be checked out from the AskUs Desk.
 The keys are checked out for a 4-hour period.
 They may be renewed twice.
 Customers that return a key late are charged $1 per hour.
 When leaving a study room, make sure the door is closed and that you remove all materials from the room so that the room is ready for the next user.
 Rooms cannot be reserved.
-Circulation also has white-board markers and erasers that maybe checked out to use on the white-boards that are available in each room.
+White-board markers and erasers are provided for each room.
+If a room is missing markers or an eraser, please check at the AskUs Desk for replacements.

 It is the policy of UNMC to provide 24 hour access to the library for faculty and house staff who may need access to emergency patient care information.
 The Security Department provides procedures for after hours access: